 An optical filter is usually meant to be a component with a wavelength-dependent (actually frequency-dependent) transmittance or reflectance, although there are also filters where the dependence is on polarization or spatial distribution, or some uniform level of attenuation is provided.
 Filters with particularly weak wavelength dependence of the transmittance are called neutral density filters.

 Types of Optical Filters

-There are many different types of optical filters, based on different physical principles.
-Some examples of optical filters are:
+There are many different types of optical filters, based on different physical principles:

-- Absorbing glass filters, dye filters, and color filters are based on wavelength-dependent absorption in some material such as a glass dopant, dye, pigment or semiconductor.
+Absorbing glass filters, dye filters, and color filters are based on intrinsic or extrinsic wavelength-dependent absorption in some material such as e.g. a glass, a polymer material or a semiconductor.
+For example, one may exploit the intrinsic short-wavelength absorption of a semiconductor, or extrinsic absorption caused by certain ionic impurities or by semiconductor nanoparticles in a glass.
 As the absorbed light is converted into heat, such filters are usually not suitable for high-power optical radiation.

 An important class of interference-based filters contains dielectric coatings.
 Such coatings are used in dielectric mirrors (including dichroic mirrors), but also in thin-film polarizers, and in polarizing and non-polarizing beam splitters.
 Via thin-film design it is possible to realize edge filters, low-pass, high-pass and band-pass filters, notch filters, etc.

-- Fabry–Pérot interferometers, etalons and arrayed waveguide gratings are also based on interference effects, but typically exploiting larger path length differences.
+Fabry–Pérot interferometers, etalons and arrayed waveguide gratings are also based on interference effects, but sometimes exploiting substantially larger path length differences than monolithic devices.
 Therefore, they can have sharper spectral features.

 There are acousto-optic tunable filters, where it is exploited that Bragg reflection at an acoustic wave works only within a narrow frequency range.